yourfavDev/SpringbootTemplate/README.md

      +------------------JSON Response------------------+
 ```

-Component interactions:
+Component Interactions:
-1. Client sends HTTP GET request to `/hello/{name}`
+1. Client sends HTTP GET request to `/hello/{name}` (handled by @GetMapping)
-2. HelloController receives the request and extracts the name parameter
+2. HelloController receives the request and extracts the name parameter (using @PathVariable)
-3. HelloController delegates to HelloService
+3. HelloController delegates to HelloService (injected via constructor)
-4. HelloService creates a PersonModel with the provided name
+4. HelloService (marked with @Service) creates a PersonModel with the provided name
-5. HelloService formats the response as JSON
+5. HelloService formats the response
-6. Response is returned to the client through the controller
+6. Response is automatically converted to JSON by Spring's message converters